-There has been a lot of talk recently on the Shills Purifying Black Mask with a lot of very mixed reviews.
-Some people say it’s the best mask out there, raving about its pore-cleaning abilities and that the mask does a great job of removing blackheads and other impurities, leaving the skin feeling smoother and more radiant.
+There’s been lots of talk about the Shills Purifying Black Mask with many mixed reviews.
+Some say it’s the best mask out there, raving about its pore-cleaning abilities and that the mask does a great job of removing blackheads and other impurities, leaving the skin feeling smoother and more radiant.

 Disclaimer: As an Amazon Associate I earn from qualifying purchases on Amazon and other affiliate programs.
 This means on some purchases, I make a commission.
 It doesn’t mean you spend more, it simply allows me to keep this blog going!